-Figures 2 through 5 display the pin configurations of all of the packages available in the Z8 Encore!
-F083A Series.
-For the description of the signals, see [Table 4](#) on page 11.
+Figures 2 and 3 display the pin configurations of all of the packages available in the Z8 Encore!
+F0830 Series.
+See [Table 4](#) on page 11 for a description of the signals.
+Analog input alternate functions (ANAx) are not available on the following devices: